EnterpriseDB/barman/doc/barman.5.d/50-immediate_checkpoint.md

     will be limited, according to the `checkpoint_completion_target` setting on the PostgreSQL server.
 If set to `true`, an immediate checkpoint will be requested, meaning that PostgreSQL will complete the checkpoint as soon as possible.

-Global/Server.
+    Scope: Global/Server/Model.